goca init

 Use Configuration Files

-Create a .goca.yaml
+Create a .goca.yaml for reusable settings:

 module: github.com/company/projectname